Who is Eligible?

 6. Be making satisfactory academic progress.

-7. Student must reapply for financial assistance each academic year as aid is not
+7. Student must reapply for financial assistance each academic year as aid is not automatically renewed.

 8. Students should apply well ahead of the deadlines.